 If you have not yet encountered this acronym, you will.
 FERPA is short for the Federal Educational Rights And Privacy Act of 1974.
 The intention of this federal law is to protect and preserve the privacy of almost all student information, including financial information.
 With very limited exceptions, student information maintained at Washburn University cannot be released to any person, including parents, without the express consent of the student.
 While our office has seen many examples of how our students have been protected by this law, we are also familiar with the frustration that parents feel when they contact our office concerning their student(s) and we cannot give them the information they desire.
 Even if a parent is the one who pays the bill, we are still bound by the provisions of FERPA.
 Please understand that our desire is to be helpful, but we must abide by federal law.

 While our staff will always be happy to explain university policies regarding student accounts, in order to speak with you directly about your student, we will need his/her consent, as required by FERPA.
-At Washburn, the student's consent to release financial information is recorded when s/he registers the parent as an authorized user.
-The student creates an authorized user in IBOD, which is the online Business Office portal.
+For the Washburn University Business Office, the student's consent to release financial information is recorded when s/he registers the parent as an authorized user.
+The student creates an authorized user in WU-View, which is the online Business Office portal.
 If the student is uncertain how to set up a parent as an authorized user, we will be happy to walk him/her through the process.
 The parent will need to have a valid e-mail address in order to be set up as an authorized user.
 Once the parent has been recorded as an authorized user, we will be happy to tell the parent any financial information that s/he would like to know.
-In addition, authorized users receive e-mail notification when e-bills are generated and have the ability to set up a payment plan on behalf of the student.
+In addition, authorized users receive e-mail notification when e-bills are generated and have the ability to set up a payment plan and/or make payments on behalf of the student.

-Payments on student accounts may be made by cash, check, credit card or online (webchecks and credit cards).
-We have wire transfer information available upon request.
-Our office also facilitates payments made by the military, employers, third parties and 529 plans (such as Learning Quest).
+Payments on student accounts may be made in person in Morgan 103-O by cash, check, money order or PIN-based debit card; by mail with check or money order; or online by webcheck, signature debit card, or credit card (a convenience fee for credit card payments will be charged by the processor).
+Wire transfer information is available upon request.
+Our office also facilitates payments made by the military, employers, third parties and Section 529 Plans (such as Learning Quest).
 Please contact our office for assistance with any of these payments.
 Authorized users may set up a payment plan on behalf of the student.
-Authorized users can set up scheduled payments to have the installments automatically paid from a bank account or credit card.
+Authorized users can set up scheduled payments to have the installments automatically paid from a bank account, by credit card, or by signature debit card.